The best pitchers have a short memory and a bulletproof confidence. --Greg Maddux

 - - - - - - - - - - - - -

-Story by T. Michael Stone, published in Lakelife magazine, May-June 2022.
+Story by T. Michael Stone, published in Lakelife magazine, May-June 2022 and is the property of Smith Communications, Inc. No portions of the story or photos may be copied or used without written consent from the publisher.
 A short video by Michael Stone of his son's recreation league experience may be viewed at https://www.youtube.com/watch?v=iiYil7pZv6k